Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 And holy *hell* was it surprisingly hard work!
 Julian had learned that prepping for the *Laid Bare* shoot not all that long ago.
 Chimp and Tiny were just now learning that little tidbit for themselves, and both were full of complaints...and apparently, *lots* of little issues that were gonna require some agonizing massage time to work out.
 Julian was sympathetic, but well…

 “Never thought I’d see myself looking *anything* like this,” Hoeff grunted.
 “Christ.”
-The mirror wasn’t just there for vanity; there was no better way for a fella to self-check his form---*very* important under a barbell---or identify issues before they became a problem.
+The mirror wasn’t just there for vanity; there was no better way for a fella to self-check his form - *very* important under a barbell - or identify issues before they became a problem.

 Adam had a God-given gift as a physical training coach, there was no denying it.
 He could whip nearly anyone into an impressive athlete practically overnight, if they were willing to suffer for it.
 Give him someone who had their own natural blessings, even if they didn’t know it at first…

 “I think I’m doin’ pretty good, huh?”
 Julian asked as he bent his arms and pulled his entire upper body into a *super* fun “most muscular.”
-He’d never *quite* stop feeling goofy about posing in front of a mirror—and fuck, the *teasing* he’d suffer if Al and Xiù ever found out about it---but he had to admit… it *was* good for the ego.
+He’d never *quite* stop feeling goofy about posing in front of a mirror—and fuck, the *teasing* he’d suffer if Al and Xiù ever found out about it - but he had to admit… it *was* good for the ego.
 And fun, too!
 But sometimes, when he saw what he’d managed to build himself into… *Christ.* Hoeff was entirely right.

 “Fuck yeah!
 You’re doing *damn* good!”
 Adam agreed.
 He was posing in front of the mirror too, which was…*humbling,* to say the least...but there really wasn’t any better encouragement a fella could get than from a man like him.
 Julian felt himself grinning stupidly from the praise.